|

 face of the Sun compresses 2 hours and 50 minutes into seventeen 1

-second frames, each resenting a 10 minute advance in clock-time, and
+second frames, each representing a 10 minute advance in clock-time

 format ie 18:00 = 6:00PM, 19:00 = 7:00PM, etc) are shown and updated